 Xenophon says his plan is based on existing Kiwi and German schemes

-The plan is based on schemes which operate in New Zealand and Germany.
+The plan is based on schemes that operate in New Zealand and Germany.

 The cost of building the power station, likely to run to hundreds of millions of dollars, would have to be guaranteed by the SA government.